MajorFemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The twelveth script lists all files in the current directory and the parent of the working directory and the specified directory in long format

 The thirteenth script prints the type of the file

+The fourteenth script creates a symbolic link